 Dr. Godlas has conducted extensive research in manuscript libraries in Egypt, Morocco, and Turkey.
 His areas of research include Qur'anic commentary (tafsir), hadith, Islamic mysticism (also known as Sufism) and consciousness transformation, and the relationship between Islam, modernism, and postmodernism.
 The Islamic texts that he studies are primarily in Arabic, Persian, and Turkish.
 A final area of his research is the development of a disciplinary framework for the study of religion.

 His professional experience includes being on the editorial boards of both Fons Vitae press and the journal, Sufi Illuminations, and being a member of the steering committee of the Study of Mysticism and Study of Islam sections of the American Academy of Religion.
 Dr. Godlas was granted a National Endowment to the Humanities fellowship for the study of mysticism with Professor Huston Smith in 1993.
 In the Summer of 1997, Dr. Godlas received a Fulbright-Hayes fellowship for study in Uzbekistan (link fixed 20 August, 2005).
 He received ijazet from Ibrahim Jan Naqshbandi (Ibrahim Hazret--qaddasallahu sirrahu), near Kokand (Uzbekistan) in May of 1999.
+He also began teaching in the Shadhili tariqa with the permission of Sidi Shaykh Muhammad al-Jamal in 2004.
 Dr. Godlas is most well-known for his Islamic Studies and Sufism websites, which are the foremost comprehensive academic websites for the study of Islam and Sufism on the entire worldwide web.
-His recently developed webpage Muslims, Islam, and the Iraq War is the only thorough treatment of the relationship between Muslims and the Iraq war.
 In April 2002 his Islamic Studies website was one of five nominees for a Webby award in the category of spirituality.
 (The Webbys are the equivalent of the Oscars for websites.)
 Among his competitors was the website of the Vatican!

 Dr Godlas was among the five well-known figures chosen by Beliefnet, the leading commercial interfaith website, to be interviewed about the best picture nominations for the Oscars in 2002.
 See Dr. Godlas' comments about Moulin Rouge in the interview.
 The link to the article on the Beliefnet site is here, but in order to clarify misunderstandings that can arise because of confusion between the the comments of the interviewer and those of Dr. Godlas, we have put the entire interview on one page at the first link, calling attention to the difference between the interviewer's remarks and those of Dr. Godlas.In January 2003, Dr. Godlas was chosen by the US Department of State and the Emir of Kano to give two presentations on Islam for a bilateral conference in Kano (Northern Nigeria) on US and Northern Nigerian relations.

-Dr. Godlas has delivered numerous lectures in the US on understanding Islam and related issues for organizations such as CNN, the UGA Institute for Continuing Judicial Education, College of Charleston, Georgia Southwestern State University, Athens Council for Continuing Education of the Elderly, and many churches of different denominations.
-In 2004 DeLamotte Lecturer at Shorter College in Rome, GA.
-He has also lectured internationally, delivering papers and invited presentations in Turkey, Iran, Morocco, Uzbekistan, and Nigeria, and by digital video to Senegal.
+Dr. Godlas has delivered numerous lectures in the US on understanding Islam and related issues for organizations such as CNN, The Parliament of the European Union in Brussels, Brown University, the UGA Institute for Continuing Judicial Education, College of Charleston, Georgia Southwestern State University, the Graduate Theological Union/Zaytuna College, Athens Council for Continuing Education of the Elderly, and many churches of different denominations.
+In 2004 Dr. Godlas was the DeLamotte Lecturer at Shorter College in Rome, GA.; also he was the 2016 Interlandi lecturer in Contemplation at Brown University (RI).
+(Click on the previous link to see Dr. Godlas' lecture on contemplation in Islam.)
+He has also lectured internationally, delivering papers and invited presentations in Turkey, Iran, Morocco, Egypt, Uzbekistan, Turkmenistan, Singapore, Malaysia, India, U.K., Australia, Bahamas, South Africa, and Nigeria, and by digital video to Senegal.
 In UGA's Georgia Magazine (Decemember, 2003) Click here for an article that discusses Dr. Godlas' life and work.
 It was based on a lengthier biographical article on Dr. Godlas (fixed November 25, 2012, wait about 30 seconds for it to load) that traces the intellectual journey of his life titled "Surrendering to God" by Philip Lee Williams (UGA Franklin College Chronicle, Fall 2003).
 The most recent discussion of Dr. Godlas and his work is the article Improving Global Understanding, One Bias at a Time published in October 2006.

 Currently Dr. Godlas is translating and editing Ruzbihan al-Baqli's encyclopedic esoteric Sufi Qur'anic commentary, 'Ara'is al-bayan (The Brides of the Qur'an).
-The translation is currently under contract and when finished will number roughly 3,000 pages.
+When finished will number roughly 3,000 pages.